 When you’re over it.

-When you feel like throwing in the towel.
+Feel like throwing in the towel.

-When you figure you just can’t go on.
+Right at that crucial moment when you figure you just can’t go on.

 This is when you discover what you’re really made of.